danieljaouen/dotfiles/README.md

    `locations`).
 4. Try not to symlink directories -- instead, create them (with `<dir>.directory.symlink` links) and then symlink dotfiles into them.

+## TODO
+- Created directories should copy over permissions.
+- The Rakefile should never overwrite locals.